kletobias/p2022/_projects/advanced-geospatial-feature-creation.md

 dfs = drop_sort(c_sbahn)
 ```

-Check the columns of the newly created DataFrames to verify, that only column 'station' is still there.
+Check the columns of the newly created DataFrames to verify that only column 'station' is still there.

 ```python